Moderate Democratic U.S. Representative Bustos to retire next year

 By Susan Cornwell

-WASHINGTON, April 30 (Reuters) - U.S. Representative Cheri Bustos, a moderate Midwesterner who helped lead the House of Representatives Democrats to a disappointing 2020 election result, will not run for re-election next year, she announced on Friday.
+WASHINGTON, April 30 (Reuters) - U.S. Representative Cheri Bustos, a moderate Midwesterner who led the House of Representatives Democrats' campaign arm in a disappointing 2020 election, will not run for re-election next year, she said on Friday.

+The Cook Political Report called Bustos' retirement a "blow" to House Democrats' 2022 election prospects and noted that she is "one of just seven House Democrats representing a seat Donald Trump carried last fall."

+The statement said nearly two-thirds of all the legislation she had introduced in the House had been bipartisan.

-Bustos' Illinois district voted for former President Donald Trump, a Republican, in 2016.
-As a Democrat from Trump country, she worked closely with Democratic candidates from similar areas in 2018 to get more moderates elected - helping to give Democrats control of the House of Representatives.
+As a Democrat from Trump country, Bustos worked with Democratic candidates from similar areas in 2018 to get more moderates elected - helping to give Democrats control of the House of Representatives that year.

 When Democrats elected Nancy Pelosi speaker of the House in 2019, a handful of moderate Democrats voted for Bustos instead.